© NSW DPI

 - Found in northern Queensland and south-eastern Queensland.

 - More common in coastal, higher rainfall areas.

 - Spotted gum (Corymbia citriodora subsp. variegata; C. maculata)

 - Rose gum and hybrids (E. grandis)

 - Western white gum (E. argophloia) and Gympie messmate (E. cloeziana) are less commonly affected.

 - Beetles feed in swarms, causing extensive damage to young plantations, especially if close to pastures.

-- Feeding damage is visible as jagged, ripped, mature leaves.
+- Feeding damage is visible as jagged, ripped patterns, typically on mature leaves.
 Beetles also feed on immature leaves.

 Resources and research